Aniket-k-13/PS7-AI-Image-Detection/README.md

 This is our live deployed model — open the link and test it yourself!
 Upload any image to see if it's real or AI-generated.
 Try it two ways: go to any AI image generator (Midjourney, DALL-E, Stable Diffusion) and generate an image, then upload it to our model.
 Or take a few photos with your phone camera and upload those.
 The model will accurately tell you whether each image is **REAL** or **AI-GENERATED** along with a confidence score.
 No setup needed — just open the link and upload.

+##limitation
+"The model achieves 98.58% on the CIFAKE benchmark.
+However, CIFAKE contains 32×32 pixel images of objects — not high-resolution people photos.
+Domain shift to real-world phone photography is expected and represents a natural limitation of the dataset, not the architecture.
+Retraining on a more diverse dataset like FaceForensics++ would address this."

 ## 🧪 Test the Model — Google Colab Demo

 No installation needed.
 Just open and run: